ihavenomouth/x4/README.md

 # x4
-A write-on-screen tool for teachers using Linux
+A draw-on-screen tool for teachers using Linux

 # How to compile